DavesCodeMusings/home-automation/README.md

 ```

 ### Creating a Home for Compose Projects
-Docker Compose reads its configuration from a YAML file, named compose.yml, in a directory.
+Docker Compose reads its configuration from a YAML file, named _compose.yml_, in a directory.
 The directory exists to provide separation between projects and can also hold other files and subdirectories.
 I'm using this Compose project directory to store persistent data alongside the compose.yml for easy organization.

 I put my Docker Compose projects in the parent directory of _/var/lib/docker/compose_ and give the _docker_ group write permissions.
 You can put it wherever you want.
 I chose _/var/lib/docker/compose_ to keep all Docker related things together on the same logical volume.